rpede/MobileProgramming24/_working_with_data/jokes.md

 }
 ```

-You can now have the text converted to sound and play with the following code.
+You can now have the text converted to sound and play it with the following
+code.

 ```dart
 final voicesResponse = await TtsMicrosoft.getVoices();